 Kiln Dried Logs help to prolong the life of your appliance - The higher temperatures burn off the water and the sap remaining in the wood, stopping it from building up on the inside of your appliance as tar, which over time, can foul and rust your appliance leading to a loss of efficiency.

-It depends on the exact species of wood you are comparing but, generally speaking hardwood logs tend to be much more dense than softwood logs and therefore they burner hotter.
+It depends on the exact species of wood you are comparing but, generally speaking, hardwood logs tend to be denser than softwood logs and therefore they burn hotter.
 Given two similar sized and seasoned logs, one hardwood and the other softwood, the hardwood log would generally be heavier and produce more energy than the softwood log.
-You therefore need fewer hardwood logs to produce the same heat output and because they take longer to burn the refuelling intervals are longer as well.
+You, therefore, need fewer hardwood logs to produce the same heat output and because they take longer to burn the refuelling intervals are longer as well.
 Softwood logs are easier to light and are generally cheaper to buy.
 Regardless of your choice of hardwood or softwood logs they should always be as dry as possible before burning. - Read our online Real Wood Guide for a fuller explanation of wood types, density, calorific values and moisture content.

 Are logs from Logs2U seasoned?

-Unseasoned logs are ok to burn on an open fire (best burnt with solid fuels as you will reduce the amount of condensates building up in your chimney), but can lead to severe damage if burnt on closed appliances because the temperature is not sufficient to burn off the sap contained in the wood, which then builds up on the inside of your appliance as a tar condensate.
+Unseasoned logs are ok to burn on an open fire (best burnt with solid fuels as you will reduce condensates building up in your chimney), but can lead to severe damage if burnt on closed appliances because the temperature is not sufficient to burn off the sap contained in the wood, which then builds up on the inside of your appliance as a tar condensate.
 Read our online Wood Fuel Guide for more information.